wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-plan/includes/4-plan-for-viva-connections-dashboard-feed-and-resources.md

-Now that you have identified your key stakeholders and have completed a needs assessment, it's time to plan and design the Dashboard, Feed, and Resources.
-This is an important time to think critically about how you want your users to experience Viva Connections.
+Now that you've identified your key stakeholders and have completed a needs assessment, it's time to plan and design the Dashboard, Feed, and Resources.
+The plan process is an important time to think critically about how you want your users to experience Viva Connections.

-This will involve:
+The plan process will involve:

 - Using insights from the needs assessment to decide which cards to use on the Dashboard and links to include in Resources.